saffe012/Excel-Python/README.md

 # Excel-Python
-A program to build SQL scripts from an data in an Excel spreadsheet
+A program to build SQL scripts from data in an Excel spreadsheet.